-With luxury hotels now reopening their outdoor swimming pools, where better to cool off during the long, hot days of summer?
+With the UK finally basking in glorious sunshine and the summer season in full swing, where better to cool off during the long, hot days?
 From a natural lagoon perched high above the cliffs of Cornwall to a striking rooftop glass-and-steel infinity pool in Leicestershire, here’s where to make a splash…

 The Best UK Outdoor Hotel Pools

 It doesn’t get any more picture-perfect Cotswolds than this honey-hued country house hotel, set on a 150-acre estate in Southrop.
 Called a “village within a village” by owner Caryn Hibbert, the cluster of restored buildings have the vibe of a sleepy hamlet.
 And yet, within this hamlet you’ll find the chic Ox Barn restaurant; The Baa – lambing sheds-turned-cool bar; a pub; cookery school (there’s a big epicurean focus here) and a series of delightful bedrooms.

 The grounds are equally dreamy, offering up topiary-filled gardens, wildflower meadows and a farm.
 There’s also the Meadow Spa, a tennis court and the heated springwater outdoor pool, made from natural black slate.
 You need to book a 60-minute time slot – it’ll be the most peaceful hour you’ll ever spend.

 With its cluster of charming honey-stone buildings set amid over 90 acres of grounds just made for exploring (they’ll happily lend you a pair of Dubarry boots to wear on your countryside ramblings), Ellenborough Park has long been one of the most popular hotels in the Cotswolds.